 The recommendation of the dean will be forwarded to the Provost for approval.

 If approved, the Provost will request the Registrar to complete the transcription, graduation, and diploma procedures.
 The transcript will reflect that the degree was awarded posthumously.

-If the student does not meet the criteria, or if the decision to award the degree is not approved, the Provost will notify the family of such.
+If the student does not meet the criteria, or if the decision to award the degree is not approved, the Provost will have the option to award an In Memorium Degree.